 I’ll be honest, it sort of feels like I’ve won the hail lotto.
 The more I drive the car around, the less I notice the dents.

 Part of me thinks the responsible thing would have been to get the car fixed through insurance.
 The other part thinks $6,200 is a lot of money to turn down and that I’d be further ahead by getting the car fixed for cheaper and putting the rest away for a rainy day.
 Apparently that part of me was more convincing.

 Or I could just blow the whole amount on a trip to Disneyland – YOLO, right?

 Have you ever made an insurance claim for hail damage?
-Did I make a smart choice by taking the cash?
+Did I make a smart choice by taking the cash settlement for hail damage?